Men Rights India

 justification of arrest are two different things.
 The power must

-.
+be exercised sparingly.
 This is more so in case of matrimonial

 disputes which are defiant.
 In such cases arrest may add to the